What Are Health Insurance Options for Texas Students?

 What You Need to Know:

-Many schools in the state offer their own affordably priced Student Health Insurance Plans (SHIPs) that usually cover all basic student health clinic fees and include discounts on other services.
+Many schools offer affordable Student Health Insurance Plans (SHIPs) covering basic clinic fees and providing discounts on other services.

 Texas schools that do require health insurance coverage won’t always accept a student’s existing health insurance coverage (typically under their parent’s plan), either.
 You may need to follow the school’s process to verify that your child’s current coverage is sufficient to obtain a waiver.